gitlabhq/gitlabhq/doc/user/project/pages/index.md

 ## Admin GitLab Pages for CE and EE

-Enable and configure GitLab Pages on your own instance (GitLab Community Editions and Enterprise Editions) with the [admin guide](../../../administration/pages/index.md).
+Enable and configure GitLab Pages on your own instance (GitLab Community Edition and Enterprise Editions) with the [admin guide](../../../administration/pages/index.md).

 **Watch the video: https://www.youtube.com/watch?v=dD8c7WNcc6s**